Baggy Was Not Paraphernalia – Charge Dismissed

 Hiring the Right Criminal Defense Attorney

-Client’s original attorney reached a plea agreement with the Mifflin County District Attorney that would require Client to plead guilty to Possession of Drug Paraphernalia charge and be sentenced to one year of probation and to pay fines and costs.
-Client was adamant that the baggy was not paraphernalia, but his attorney still recommend a guilty plea to the paraphernalia charge.
-Client then retained an attorney at JD Law to take over representation.
-After reviewing the police investigative reports, the lab reports from the State Police showed that the baggy tested negative for the presence of a controlled substance, meaning the baggy had not been used to store illegal drugs.
+Client’s original attorney reached a plea agreement with the Mifflin County District Attorney that would require Client to plead guilty to Possession of Drug Paraphernalia charge and be sentenced to one year of probation along with payment of fines and costs.
+Client was adamant that the baggy had never contained drugs and therefore was not paraphernalia.
+Client’s attorney refused to fight the charge, so Client hired State College criminal defense attorney Jason S. Dunkle.
+Attorney Dunkle reviewed the lab reports for the baggy and found that no drug residue had been found in the baggy.
+The baggy had no been used to store drugs.
+Attorney Dunkle filed a pre-trial motion to dismiss the paraphernalia charge.
+At the hearing on the defense motion to dismiss, the prosecutor agreed to dismiss the paraphernalia charge.

 Sadly, this case is an example that not all defense lawyers are the same.
 As with many things in life, “you get what you pay for,” and experienced, reputable attorneys cost money.
 The attorneys that charge low fees often do not spend time reviewing the files and trying to obtain the best resolution.
 Instead, those attorneys accept the first plea agreement that is issued by the prosecutor.